Books for self advocacy

 In-depth information for clinicians.
 Dr. Vivino, the lead author and editor, is a preeminent Sjogren’s researcher and clinician.
 This book clearly demonstrates that Sjogren’s is a complex, serious, systemic disease.

-Important clinical areas that are not covered in detail:
+Important clinical areas that are not covered in detail in Dr. Vivino's book:

-· ENT: Parotid swelling in adults, chronic sinusitis and chronic cough.
+· ENT (head and neck): Parotid swelling in adults, chronic sinusitis and chronic cough

 · Pregnancy, gynecologic and urologic complications.